Qualysec

 Hybrid Approach for Startups

 Many SOC 2 for SaaS startups are using a hybrid model.
 First, they automate the collection of evidence.
-Then, they have advisors to be guided.
+Then, they leverage expert SOC 2 consulting services for guidance..
 On top of that, they complete some of the tasks manually.
 Therefore, they are a combination of cost and efficiency.

 Common Delays and How to Avoid Them